awsdocs/aws-cdk-guide/doc_source/work-with-cdk-typescript.md

 ### Missing values<a name="typescript-missing-values"></a>

 Missing values in an object \(such as props\) have the value `undefined` in TypeScript\.
 Recent versions of the language include operators that simplify working with these values, making it easier to specify defaults and "short\-circuit" chaining when an undefined value is reached\.
-For more information on these features, see the [TypeScript 3\.7 Release Notes](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html), specifically the first two features, Optional Chaining and Nullish Coalescing\.
+For more information about these features, see the [TypeScript 3\.7 Release Notes](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html), specifically the first two features, Optional Chaining and Nullish Coalescing\.

 ## Building, synthesizing, and deploying<a name="typescript-running"></a>